-DESCRIPTION.
-The easement offered hereby affects that portion of the Property identified as adjacent to Harkins Slough Road, and as specifically described in EXHIBIT C, attached hereto and incorporated herein by reference (hereinafter referenced as the "Protected Land"), which shall also include a 150-foot Public School Restricted Use Area on the northern edge of the Protected Land, and as specifically described in EXHIBIT C-1 (hereinafter referenced as the "Public School Restricted Use Area").
+Property, located in that portion of the Property specifically described in Exhibit C, attached hereto and incorporated herein by reference (hereinafter referenced as the "High School Expansion Area"), and more specifically described as that portion of the High School Expansion Area extending 200 feet north from the southern boundary of the High School Expansion Area, as specifically described in Exhibit C-1, attached hereto and incorporated herein by reference (hereinafter referenced as the Protected Land), which shall also include a 150-foot Public School Restricted Use Area on the southern edge of the Protected Land and as specifically described in Exhibit C-2 (hereinafter referenced as the "Public School Restricted Use Area").
+The intention of this easement is to maintain a 200-foot buffer between agricultural and the school facilities, and thus the specific location of the Protected Land may be moved northward to the extent consistent with permitted development under the City Permit or any future Coastal Development Permits affecting the Property.

 - PURPOSE.
-The easement is for the purpose of serving as a buffer between agricultural and non-agricultural uses and preserving the light, air, view and scenic qualities over and upon the Protected Land. - DURATION, ACCEPTANCE AND TRANSFERABILITY.
-This irrevocable 3. offer of dedication shall be binding upon the Owner and the heirs, assigns, or successors in interest to the Property described above for a period of 21 years.
+The easement is for the purpose of serving as a buffer between agricultural and non-agricultural uses and preserving the light, air, view and scenic qualities over and upon the Protected Land. - offer of dedication shall be binding upon the Owner and the heirs, assigns, or successors in interest to the Property described above for a period of 21 years.
 This Offer may be accepted by any public agency, political subdivision of the State of California, or a private association acceptable to the City Council of the City (hereinafter referred to as the "Grantee").
 Such acceptance shall be effectuated by recordation by the Grantee of an acceptance of this Offer in the form attached hereto as EXHIBIT D. Upon such recordation of acceptance, this Offer and terms, conditions, and restrictions shall have the effect of a grant of open space and habitat conservation easement in gross and perpetuity over the Protected Land that shall run with the land and be binding on the heirs, assigns, and successors of the Grantor.
 After acceptance, this easement may be transferred to and held by any entity which qualifies as a Grantee under the criteria hereinabove stated.
 Acceptance of the Offer is subject to a covenant which runs with the land, providing that the Grantee may not abandon the easement until such time as Grantee effectively transfers said easement to an entity which qualifies as a Grantee under the criteria hereinabove stated. - 4.
 USE OF PROPERTY.
-Upon recordation of this Offer and thereafter in perpetuity use of the Protected Land shall be limited to (a) natural open space for habitat and open space conservation purposes, and (b) public school restricted use as permitted below.
-The Protected agricultural land and portions of the Property devoted to non-agricultural uses.
+Upon recordation of this Offer and thereafter in perpetuity the use of the Protected Land shall be limited to (a) natural open space for habitat and open space conservation purposes, and (b) public school restricted use as permitted below.
+The Protected Land functions as a buffer which shall be permanently maintained and protected between agricultural land and portions of the Property devoted to non-agricultural uses.
 The Grantor shall plant, install and maintain in perpetuity on the Protected Land vegetative or other physical barriers adequate to minimize potential land use conflicts.